 c.
 Share and discuss your meal plan and shopping list with your counselor.

 d.
-In the outdoors, using your menu plan for this requirement, cook two of the five meals you planned using either a lightweight stove or a low-impact fire.
-Use a different cooking method from requirement 3 for each meal.
-You must also cook a third meal using either a Dutch oven OR a foil pack OR kabobs.
-Serve all of these meals to your patrol or a group of youth. **
+In the outdoors, using your menu plans and recipes for this requirement, cook three of the five meals you planned using either a camp stove OR backpack stove.
+Use a skillet over campfire coals OR a Dutch oven for a fourth meal, and cook the fifth meal in a foil pack OR on a skewer.
+Serve all of these meals to your patrol or a group of youth.**

 f.
 After each meal, have those you served evaluate the meal on presentation and taste, and then evaluate your own meal.
 Discuss what you learned with your counselor, including any adjustments that could have improved or enhanced your meals.
 Tell how planning and preparation help ensure successful outdoor cooking.

 g.
-Explain to your counselor how you cleaned the equipment, utensils, and the cooking site thoroughly after each meal.
-Explain how you properly disposed of dishwater and of all garbage.
+Lead the clean-up of equipment, utensils, and the cooking site thoroughly after each meal.
+Properly store or dispose unused ingredients, leftover food, dishwater and garbage.

 - Trail and backpacking meals.
 Do the following:

 a.
-Using the MyPlate food guide or the current USDA nutrition model, plan a menu for trail hiking or backpacking that includes one breakfast, one lunch, one dinner, and one snack.
-These meals must not require refrigeration and are to be consumed by three to five people (including you).
-Be sure to keep in mind any special needs (such as food allergies) and how you will keep your foods safe and free from cross-contamination.
+Using the MyPlate food guide or the current USDA nutrition model, plan a meal for trail hiking or backpacking that includes one breakfast, one lunch, one dinner, and one snack.
+These meals must consider weight, not require refrigeration and are to be consumed by three to five people (including you).
 List the equipment and utensils needed to prepare and serve these meals.

 b.
 Create a shopping list for your meals, showing the amount of food needed to prepare and serve each meal, and the cost for each meal.